MochiJump/MochiJump/README.md

 Recently done:

-Added ability for Mochi to jump on NPCs and defeat them (missing animation for this, currently replaced NPC with Mochi Sprite)
+Added ability for Mochi to jump on NPCs and defeat them

 To Do: